May 14th - 25th, 2017

 Croatia’s currency is the Kuna.
 Although many tourist businesses may accept euros, they are not legal tender in Croatia.

 Global Blue tax free shopping is available in Croatia.
 Look for stores with the Global Blue Tax Free signage information in the window.
 Visit Global Blue Croatia Tax Free Shopping for additional information on forms needed and restrictions.
-Minimum goods purchase amount is 740,00 HRK (kuna), approximately $132.
+Minimum goods purchase amount is 740,00 HRK (kuna).
 VAT/tax refund can be done at the airport when departing or once you get home.

 Have a question?